Skip to main content

 Dr Jeevan Hariharan is a Lecturer (Assistant Professor) in Private Law.
 He researches and teaches in the areas of private law, legal theory and media law, with a particular focus on tort law and privacy.

-At Queen Mary, Jeevan currently teaches undergraduate students on the Torts and Land Law modules.
+At Queen Mary, Jeevan teaches undergraduate students on the Torts and Land Law modules.
 He also convenes and teaches a new undergraduate elective module ‘Protecting Personal Privacy’.
 Before joining the School of Law, Jeevan held teaching positions at UCL, the University of Cambridge and the University of Sydney.

 Jeevan’s prior professional experience includes working as a Legal Advisor at Linklaters LLP in London and as a Judicial Assistant at the Supreme Court of New South Wales in Sydney, Australia.